anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 In this lesson, we'll learn how to test code, data and models to construct a machine learning system that we can reliably iterate on.
 Tests are a way for us to ensure that something works as intended.
 We're incentivized to implement tests and discover sources of error as early in the development cycle as possible so that we can decrease [downstream costs](https://assets.deepsource.io/39ed384/images/blog/cost-of-fixing-bugs/chart.jpg){:target="_blank"} and wasted time.
 Once we've designed our tests, we can automatically execute them every time we change or add to our codebase.

-!!! note
-    If not following this course in sequential order, be sure to check out the :fontawesome-brands-github:{ .github } [testing-ml](https://github.com/GokuMohandas/testing-ml){:target="_blank"} repository to run through data and model testing concepts (w/ an interactive notebook).

 ### Types of tests

 There are four majors types of tests which are utilized at different points in the development cycle: